Vice President for University Advancement

 Scott Mory is Carnegie Mellon University’s vice president for University Advancement.
 He is responsible for overseeing the university’s overall advancement efforts and for building partnerships with all of CMU’s philanthropic and volunteer communities, including university alumni, parents and friends; charitable foundations; and corporate donors.

 Appointed in 2015, Mory works closely with administrative and academic leadership to develop advancement plans and resources to fulfill the university’s potential and support its continued ascent.
 He also leads the Advancement Committee of the Board of Trustees.
-One of his initial accomplishments was creating a framework of chief development officers in each of CMU’s seven colleges and schools.
+Among his initial accomplishments was creating a new framework of chief development officers in each of CMU’s seven colleges and schools.